 Grigg also recruited and coached Monique Tubbs, the school's first national champion (60-meter dash, 7.29) and a four-time All-America honoree; and Andrea Pressley, who finished fourth in the heptathlon at the 2004 NCAA Outdoor Championships.

-Besides the five All-America honorees and the 18 NCAA Division I Championship qualifiers, Grigg has coached more than 100 A-Sun Conference champions and 200 all-conference performers.
-School records have been set in 20 of 23 outdoor events and 19 out of 21 indoor track events during Grigg's tenure as assistant and head coach.
+Besides the five All-America honorees and the 17 NCAA Division I Championship qualifiers, school records have been set in 20 of 23 outdoor events and 19 out of 21 indoor track events during Grigg's tenure as assistant and head coach.

-His teams have also shown success in the classroom, receiving the USTFCCCA All-Academic Team award for 11 consecutive years (2002-12).
-JU earned two Academic Progress Rate (APR) Public recognition award honors in the 2012 summer as the indoor (997) and outdoor (997) teams tallied near perfect 1,000 point scores to finish in the top 10 percentile following a four-year submitted data from 2007-08 through 2010-11.
+His teams have also shown success in the classroom, receiving the USTFCCCA All-Academic Team award for 12 consecutive years (2002-13).
 Since his return in 2001, the Dolphins have had more than 200 academic all-conference selections among the cross country and track teams.

 While at Kansas State, Grigg served as the team's recruiting coordinator, sprints and hurdles coach and assistant meet director.
 In 2001, he helped lead the Wildcats to a Big 12 women's outdoor track championship.
-Grigg also coached 100-meter All-America selection and Big 12 indoor and outdoor champion Terence Newman, a former cornerback for the Dallas Cowboys.
+Grigg also coached 100-meter All-America selection and Big 12 indoor and outdoor champion Terence Newman, now a cornerback with the Dallas Cowboys.

 Prior to coming to Jacksonville in 1998, Grigg was an assistant coach at Division III power Wheaton (Mass.)
 College.
 Under Grigg's tutelage, nine Wheaton athletes earned a total of 21 All-America honors while capturing two individual NCAA championships and two national titles in the 4x400-meter relay.
 In addition, the 1997 men's team finished seventh in the nation and the women's squad finished as NCAA runners-up in both indoors and outdoors in 1998.